 Deck staining and painting

 How long has your deck gone without a coat of paint or stain?
 Every two to three years is a good rule of thumb for another coat.
-Barbecue season is coming.
+The barbecue season is coming.
 It’s time to spruce up your deck.

 Trellises and pergolas